The 12 best free job posting sites for employers

 7. Handshake

-Handshake is the largest early-career and university recruiting network in the US, and it’s free for employers to post.
+Handshake is the largest early-career and university recruiting network in the US, and it’s free for employers to post, with no limit on how many roles you can list once you’re approved.
 If you’re hiring interns, new grads, or entry-level staff, it reaches a focused audience you won’t find concentrated anywhere else.
-The catch is the narrow band: it’s built for students and recent graduates, so it’s the wrong tool the moment you need experience.
+The catch is the narrow band: you need approval from the schools you want to reach before postings go live, so it’s the wrong tool the moment you need experience.
 For campus and entry-level pipelines, it’s hard to beat on price.

 8. Wellfound

-Wellfound, formerly AngelList Talent, is free for companies to post and skews heavily toward startup and tech talent.
-Candidates there expect equity conversations, early-stage chaos, and remote-first setups, which is a feature if that’s you and a mismatch if it isn’t.
-The catch is the audience profile: it’s a strong fit for a Series A engineering hire and a poor one for a regional operations role.
+Wellfound, formerly AngelList Talent, is free on its Access plan: unlimited job listings, a built-in candidate tracker, and a company profile, at no cost.
+It skews heavily toward startup and tech talent.
+Candidates there expect equity conversations, early-stage chaos, and remote-first setups, a feature if that’s you and a mismatch if it isn’t.
+The catch is the audience profile: strong fit for a Series A engineering hire, poor fit for a regional operations role.
 For startups hiring technical and product people, it’s a free channel worth keeping live.

 9. Jora

 Jora is a free job board and aggregator with global reach.
 Posting is free, and listings get distributed across its network, which widens your reach without any spend.
-It’s a useful free supplement for hourly and general roles, especially outside the US where Indeed’s dominance is thinner.
-The catch is that aggregator traffic is broad rather than targeted, so expect a wide, mixed flow rather than a curated one.
+It’s a useful supplement for hourly and general roles, especially outside the US where Indeed’s dominance is thinner.
+The catch is that aggregator traffic is broad rather than targeted, so expect a wide, mixed flow.
 Think of it as extra free volume, not better-fit volume.

 10. PostJobFree

-PostJobFree does exactly what the name says: free job postings, distributed out to other job search engines and aggregators.
+PostJobFree has been running since 2007 and does exactly what the name says: free job postings, distributed out to other job search engines and aggregators.
 It won’t win on brand or candidate experience, but it adds genuinely free reach for general and high-volume roles.
 The catch is quality control: the flow it sends is broad and lightly filtered, so it leans heavily on whatever screening you have behind it.
-It’s a fine net to add when you want maximum free coverage and can handle the noise.

-Government job banks like CareerOneStop, sponsored by the US Department of Labor, plus state and local workforce sites, let you post for free and reach active job seekers you won’t find on the commercial boards.
-They’re particularly strong for hourly, skilled-trade, and local roles, and they connect to American Job Centers that route candidates your way.
-The catch is that the interfaces feel dated and the posting flow is clunkier than the commercial sites.
+Government job banks like CareerOneStop, the US Department of Labor’s business site, plus state and local workforce sites, let you post for free and reach active job seekers you won’t find on the commercial boards.
+CareerOneStop pulls postings through the National Labor Exchange, run jointly by DirectEmployers Association and the National Association of State Workforce Agencies, and connects to American Job Centers that route candidates your way.
+They’re strongest for hourly, skilled-trade, and local roles.
+The catch is that the interfaces feel dated and registration varies by state, so the posting flow is clunkier than the commercial sites.
 For local and hourly hiring on a zero budget, the reach is worth the friction.

 How they compare at a glance